 - Epidemiology | OneHealth | Public Health | Tropical diseases

 Languages: Spanish (native), English (fluent), Portuguese (basic)

-I am an instructor in the Department of Biostatistics, Epidemiology, & Informatics in Perelman School of Medicine, and the scientific director of the Zoonotic Disease Research Lab (Penn and Universidad Peruana Cayetano Heredia in Peru).
-I study the eco-epidemiology of tropical diseases.
-My current research uses canine rabies as a system model to understand how the social and spatial features of cities influence the emergence and persistence of infectious diseases.
+I am an assistant professor in the Department of Biostatistics, Epidemiology, & Informatics in Perelman School of Medicine, and the scientific director of the Zoonotic Disease Research Lab (Penn and Peruvian University Cayetano Heredia).
+I study the eco-epidemiology of tropical diseases and use canine rabies as a system model to understand how the social and spatial features of cities influence the emergence and persistence of infectious diseases.

-Dog rabies threatens human health in the Americas and is expanding in some regions.
+Dog rabies threatens human health in the Americas and is expanding.
 Why can’t we get rid of the oldest known zoonotic disease?
-I conduct community-based studies in southern Peru to answer this question.
+I conduct community-based studies in Peru to answer this question.

 Recent global health projects

 Mathematically optimized vaccination campaigns to control zoonotic outbreaks.